 Producer: Which Video Production Company will you pay to create it? – Different companies and producers have different rates.
 These are often based on their experience, company size and location.
 A production companies specialization or niche may also have an effect on their pricing for various types of videos.
 Find a company whose work examples and pricing are a good fit for your budget and goals.

 An emerging practitioner may charge $30 an hour to capture your content, while an established top-tier videographer or production company may charge more than $200 per hour.
-On average, most companies in Australia will charge between $70 – $180 per hour for videography.
+On average, most companies in Australia will charge between $80 – $180 per hour for videography.
 Generally larger companies, or creative agencies with a track record of creating high-end content for brands and television, will cost more.
 When it comes to editing your video, the hourly cost for a professional editor is often comparable or slightly lower than the cost of filming.
 Some production companies may package the cost of filming and editing together, with their total amount often being relative to the total sum charged by another company who bill at an hourly rate.
-Companies will also charge you costs for pre-production services such as scripting and coming up with a concept for your video.
+Companies will also charge you costs for pre-production services such as scripting and creative concept development for your video.
 These costs vary widely.